bcorner/optics-topics-book/_sources/intro.md

 The plan is for me to take notes on papers and produce book pages with the relevant and necessary technical background information.

+The current reality is assorted miscellany and placeholder text.

 ![cccutler2](../images/US2605361-drawings-page-2.png)